syncfusion-content/blazor-docs/blazor/gantt-chart/virtualization.md

 ## Timeline virtualization

 Timeline virtualization allows you to load data sources having a large timespan with high performance.
 Initially, it renders the timeline with twice the width of the gantt element, while other timeline cells render on-demand during horizontal scrolling.
-To set up timeline virtualization using this API, simply set [EnableTimelineVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableTimelineVirtualization) to true.
+To enable timeline virtualization using this API, simply set [EnableTimelineVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableTimelineVirtualization) to true.

 ```csharp